 In addition to the business administration major, the College of Business offers undergraduate majors in accounting, finance, global business (second major only), management, management information systems, marketing, and supply chain management, as well as several minors and certificate programs.
 Details about undergraduate minors and certificate programs are available at https://www.ndsu.edu/business/programs/undergraduate/.
 The College of Business also offers six graduate programs including Master of Business Administration, MBA in Agribusiness, Master of Accountancy, Master of Science in Business Analytics, Master of Supply Chain Management, and a Doctorate in Transportation and Logistics, as well as several graduate certificate programs.
 Details about graduate certificate programs can be found at https://www.ndsu.edu/business/programs/graduate/graduate_certificates/.

 High School Preparation

 It is recommended that high school students interested in studying business administration at the university level take mathematics courses at least through pre-calculus.
-High school electives in the social sciences, communication, and English also would be of benefit.
+High school electives in the social sciences, communication, and English also would be beneficial.
 Students who have satisfactorily completed Advanced Placement courses in Calculus, Economics, English, Communication, and Psychology or Sociology may directly apply for admission to the major.
 Please speak with a professional advisor in the College of Business for more information.